eelcovv/LatLonCalc/README.rst

 -----------
 Usage Notes
 -----------
-Usage of *LatLonCalc* is primarily through the class *LatLon*, which is designed to hold a single pair of *Latitude* and *Longitude* objects.
+Usage of *latloncalc* is primarily through the class *LatLon*, which is designed to hold a single pair of *Latitude* and *Longitude* objects.
 Strings can be converted to *LatLon* objects using the method *string2latlon*, and to *Latitude* or *Longitude* objects using *string2geocoord*.
 Alternatively, a LatLon object can be constructed by subtracting two *LatLon* objects, or adding or